ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ipexplorer.md

 ---

 Arm IP Explorer is a cloud-based tool used to accelerate IP selection and SoC design.
+It also includes a simulation feature used by software developers for benchmarking Arm processors as part of the IP selection process.

+## Before you begin

 An Arm account is required to access Arm IP Explorer.
 To create an Arm account, enter your e-mail on the [registration form](https://www.arm.com/register) and follow the instructions.

 ## Installation

-Arm IP Explorer is a cloud based tool and does not require any local installation.
+Arm IP Explorer is a cloud application and does not require any installation.

-Access [Arm IP Explorer](https://ipexplorer.arm.com/) using a browser.
+You can access Arm IP Explorer using a browser by visiting [ipexplorer.arm.com](https://ipexplorer.arm.com/)

+If your Arm account is not setup for access you are presented with a request access form.
+Fill out the form and someone will review your request and grant access.

 ## Get started

-There are several [Tutorials](https://ipexplorer.arm.com/support) available to help you get started quickly with the Arm IP Explorer tool.
+Once you log in, there are several tutorials available to help you get started quickly.
+Click on Support in the upper right corner.

+IP Explorer is currently in beta.
+Additional Learning Paths will be available at the end of the beta period.